RosemarieHalim/05-challenge/README.md

 * planned out code
 * linked css and js to HTML file
 * created develop branch
-* created base quiz function
+* created base schedule function
-* added the functions for scores and timer
+* added the functions for date and time
-* created main page and highscore page functions and updated html for pages
+* created core add task and save to local storage functions
 * tested and fixed broken code
 * merged develop branch into main and pushed to GitHub